rmproton/VueCreateBrowserExtension/readme.md

-# Create Chrome Extension Vue
+# Create Browser Extension Vue

-Create Chrome Extension is a powerful CLI tool that helps you quickly set up a new Chrome extension project using Vue 3 and Vite.
-It offers a streamlined development experience with the option to choose between JavaScript and TypeScript.
+Create Browser Extension is a powerful CLI tool that helps you quickly set up a new browser extension project using Vue 3 and Vite.
+It offers a streamlined development experience with the option to choose between JavaScript and TypeScript, as well as the choice to create an extension for either Firefox or Chrome.

 ## Getting Started

-To create a new Chrome extension project with Vue 3, run the following command:
+To create a new browser extension project with Vue 3, run the following command:

 - npx create-chrome-extension-vue

 or do

 - npm i create-chrome-extension-vue -g
 - create-chrome-extension-vue start